millionairetai/ioff/README.md

 ---------------
 After you clone code from git and config on server you must install some following application.

-1. install bower, nodejs and composer.
+1. Install bower, nodejs and composer.
 You can refer them from web.
 2. Set virtual host for server to path/to/<project folder>.
 For the best, host should be centeroffice.dev .
 3. You can refer information about configuration from CONFIG file.
 4. You should use netbean because that editor can supply you all necessary tool to develop,